 You’ll need a set of good clothes for church and ministry, casual clothes for lectures/leisure.
 We tend to be pretty casual at the base, but churches here tend to dress up more.
 Also, depending on where you go on outreach, girls may need longer skirts and long sleeve shirts for working in remote communities.
 That can be purchased here if needed.
 And don’t forget some dress clothes for your graduation!!

 *Because of the humidity here, clothes tend to get stretched out and don’t last as long.
 Keep this in mind when you’re packing your favorite things (but don’t pack like your going to the wilderness either!
 We still enjoy wearing nice, stylish clothes as much as anyone!

 What is the weather like in Mazatlan?

 May through to September are the REALLY hot, humid months.
-You can expect to be really sweaty, sticky, and/or drippy most of the time!!
+You can expect to be really sweaty and sticky most of the time!
 October and November are a bit more bearable, but you’ll still be wearing summer clothes.
 Then December through April are the cooler months where you can throw on a light jacket or hoodie at night.

 Is there phone or internet access?

 We have wireless internet at the base that works pretty good.
 If there’s a huge volume of people though it will slow down and might be restricted to certain hours to allow our office staff to get their work done.
 If students want to make phone calls, they can purchase calling cards and use local pay phones.
 Most students tend to use Skype/Facetime to keep in touch with family and friends.